By Diane Hwang

 Myth #3: Is All Diabetes the Same Disease?

-If you meet someone who’s unfamiliar with diabetes, he or she probably thinks of it as one serious disease (and if they believe this, they probably also believe the other prevalent diabetes myths: that the disease is caused by too much sugar or fast food).
+If you meet someone who’s unfamiliar with diabetes, he or she probably thinks of it as one serious disease (and if they believe this, they probably also believe that the condition is caused by consuming too much sugar or fast food).

 The fact is that diabetes is nuanced, with a variety of types that can affect the body in different ways.
 This is precisely why the different types of diabetes are labeled as such!
 Type 1 diabetes, which is often diagnosed in childhood, is vastly different from Type 2 diabetes.
 Gestational diabetes is vastly different from Type 1 and Type 2.
 Assuming that all diabetics have the same condition — and therefore, need the same treatment — is incorrect.